ConfederacyOfGaia/Gaia/feats.md

 * When you score a critical hit using a sling, the target can't take reactions until the end of your turn.

 *[source](http://homebrewery.naturalcrit.com/share/HyvYOiHX)*

+## Thinking Outside the Box

+You use your intellect to get a different perspective on a challenge.

+* Increase your Intelligence score by 1 to a maximum of 20.
+* You can apply your Intelligence modifier to an attack roll, ability check, or saving throw.
+Once you have done this a number of times equal to your proficiency bonus, you must take a long rest to reset this ability.

 ## Tough